samirhassen/ezy-leasing-platform/Part1_Security_Findings.md

 **Summary:**
 The foundation is solid, but several "AI-gen" safety shortcuts (DEV bypass, mock users, weak RBAC) present critical risks in a regulated fintech context.
 Prioritizing strict environment controls, robust multi-role enforcement, and data protection will accelerate your path to a compliant, production-ready launch.

-> *Prepared by [Your Name], Senior Solution Architect.
+> *Prepared by Samir H. Senior Solution Architect.
-> For detailed recommendations and live discussion, see appendix and Part 2+3 sections.*